NLnetLabs/routinator/source/json-metrics.rst

     The number of :term:`VRPs <Validated ROA Payload (VRP)>` that are contributed by this trust anchor or repository to the final set provided to your routers.
-This is the total number of VRPs, minus the ones that are locally filtered duplicate and, if configured to be dropped, unsafe.
+This is the total number of VRPs, minus the ones that are locally filtered, duplicate, and, if configured to be dropped, unsafe.

 ``validPublicationPoints``
     The number of valid :term:`publication points <Publication Point>`.